Our role

 Pigs are social and intelligent animals with distinct personalities, they love to forage and explore and thrive in an enriched environment.
 When farmed in restrictive systems, they’re given little space or opportunity to perform natural behaviours that are essential to their wellbeing.

-In conventional farming systems, adult female pigs (sows) used for breeding are commonly kept in groups but placed in farrowing crates (to give birth) and mating stalls (for artificial insemination) while adult male pigs (boars) may be housed permanently in individual boar stalls.
+In conventional farming systems, adult female pigs (gilts and sows) used for breeding are commonly kept in groups but placed in farrowing crates (to give birth) and mating stalls (for artificial insemination) while adult male pigs (boars) may be housed permanently in individual boar stalls.
 These crates and stalls severely limit the pig’s ability to move freely and engage in natural behaviours.
 With barely enough room to take more than one step forward or backwards, and unable to turn around, housing pigs in crates or stalls deprives them of the opportunity for positive experiences, resulting in boredom, frustration, aggression, and distress.

 Life for the average pig